Ciudad del Este Black Market: A Comprehensive Guide to South America’s Largest Black Market

 As I stepped into one mall, I was immediately greeted by a huge array of electronics.
 Storefronts display the latest smartphones, tablets, and cutting-edge gadgets, all at very cheap prices.
 I was only passing through Ciudad del Este, so I turned down every offer the vendors hurled at me.

-Beyond the malls, where you can find dedicated buildings for clothes, musical instruments, and electronics, you can find pretty much anything you wanted on the street.
 As I walked along the streets, the variety of products offered quickly expanded into illegal territory.
 In addition to everyday household objects, vendors were offering prohibited items that hinted at the thriving underground market.
 I didn’t need to stay long to imagine the discreet exchanges that took place here on a regular basis.
-I did not want to run into any trouble, so I quickly headed to the bus station.

 Leaving Ciudad del Este

 I am glad that I am just traveling with a small backpack.
-Between the armed security carrying automatic weapons outside of malls, the hordes of kids running up to you and trying to sell you candy or phones, and the sharp contrast between the relatively affluent foreigners shopping in high-rise malls across the street from impoverished residents in run-down apartments, I decided that I’ve seen enough of Ciudad del Este.
+Between the armed security carrying automatic weapons outside of malls, the hordes of kids running up to you and trying to sell you candy or phones, and the sharp contrast between the relatively affluent foreigners shopping in high-rise malls across the street from impoverished residents in run-down apartments, I decided that I’ve seen enough of Ciudad del Este

 I walked for about an hour to get to the bus terminal.
 But first, I stopped by a Burger King for some A/C and an açaí milkshake (not something I would find back home!).
 I was ready for my 5 hour bus ride to Asunción.